Mission

 Upcoming courses

-• Students and faculty meet synchronously in Zoom for discussion each Monday evening from 6:00 to 7:00 pm (Central) beginning Monday, Jan.
-27, 2025.
+• Students and faculty meet synchronously in Zoom for discussion each Wednesday evening from 6:00 to 7:00 pm (Central).

-• If you have questions about the course, please contact Dr. Kirsten Lodge: kirsten.lodge@msutexas.edu
+• If you have any questions about the course, please contact Dr. John Schulze: john.schulze@msutexas.edu

-• Students and faculty meet synchronously in Zoom for discussion each Tuesday evening from 6:00 to 7:00 pm (Central) beginning Tuesday, Jan.
-21, 2025.
+• Students and faculty meet synchronously in Zoom for discussion each Tuesday evening from 6:00 to 7:00 pm (Central).

 Note: In addition to those seeking an English MA/MS or graduate certificate, the courses above could be of interest to (1) MSU graduate students seeking the M.Ed. in Curriculum and Instruction (under Option 1 or II) or the MPS in Professional Studies, and/or (2) high school teachers who already have a master’s degree in another field and are seeking English graduate credit to meet credential requirements for teaching English dual-credit courses.